-Sofia Jamir’s Shows Off Curvy Bod In Nude Bodysuit On Stairs
+Sofia Jamora Shows Off Curvy Bod In Nude Bodysuit On Stairs

 Sofia Jamora shared a new Instagram update today with her fans, and it’s already racked up over 133,000 likes.

-The post consisted of three photos, all which showed the model wearing the same outfit in the same backdrop.
+The post consisted of three photos, all of which showed the model wearing the same outfit in the same backdrop.

 The first image was the most zoomed out, as Sofia sat on a light gray stairwell.
 The wall behind her was the same shade of gray.
 She sported a nude bodysuit, which made it look upon first glance as though she were nude.